WhatsApp: iPad

 WhatsApp has been officially supported for iPads and its iPadOS since May 27, 2025.
 Similarly to WhatsApp for web, Windows, Mac, and smartwatches, the iPad is a type of linked device that connects and syncs to WhatsApp running on a smartphone.

 Smartwatches

-WhatsApp added support for Android Wear (now called Wear OS) in 2014.
+WhatsApp added support for Android Wear (now called Wear OS) in 2014 and for the Apple Watch in 2025.